-Access is granted to all ECE account holders, which include all students taking ECE classes in the current academic term.
+Access is granted to all students enrolled in ECE classes for the current academic term.

 Keycard access control lists are generated each term based on SIS enrollment information.
 SIS reports are pulled the week before classes begin and then again in the first and third week of the quarter.
 These access control lists are then submitted to University Key/Card Control which controls the keycard readers.

-- ... and you have submitted a request to site and your card is still not working two business days after you have been informed by Site that your information has been forwarded to keycard control, please see the Site Manager.
-Be sure to bring your BuckID.
+and you have submitted a request to ETS but your keycard is still not working (2 business days AFTER you were informed by the ETS team that your information has been submitted to the University Keycard Control), please stop by DL556 or DL560 and see one of the ECE ETS team members.
+Be sure to bring along your Buck-ID card!